MScholtes/WebServer/README.md

 # Powershell Webserver
-WebServer is a module that starts a webserver (without the need for IIS).
+Powershell WebServer is a module that starts a webserver (without the need for IIS).
 Powershell command execution, script execution, upload, download and other functions are implemented.

 See Script Center version: [Powershell Webserver](https://github.com/MScholtes/TechNet-Gallery).

 Author: Markus Scholtes

-Module version: 1.0.0 / 2020-06-04
+Module version: 1.0.1 / 2021-02-12

 Script version: 1.2 / 2019-08-30